 Complex networks like social networks are ever-changing.
 New links are formed, existing ties are broken, individuals change their attitudes.
 In this project, we aim at microscopic descriptions of the processes that govern network evolution by mining frequently occurring graph evolution rules.
 These rules formally characterize the evolution of a dynamic network, help domain experts analyze the underlying processes, and allow to build data-driven models for friendship and opinion dynamics.
 In collaboration with COPAN@Potsdam Institute for Climate Impact Research.

 Erik Scharwächter, Emmanuel Müller, Jonathan Donges, Marwan Hassani, Thomas Seidl.
 Detecting Change Processes in Dynamic Networks by Frequent Graph Evolution Rule Mining.
-In: Proceedings of the IEEE International Conference on Data Mining (ICDM), 2016. (in press)
+In: Proceedings of the IEEE International Conference on Data Mining (ICDM), 2016. (pdf) (slides)

 Datasets can be obtained from the following links:

 The DBLP dataset can be used as provided online, whereas the Epinions and Flickr dataset need preprocessing (remove self-loops, use natural numbers as timestamps) to be in the right format.
-We provide all preprocessed datasets used in our experiments at [TBA, please send an e-mail to get the data].
+Please send us an e-mail for more details.

 The publication contains illustrations of the top most frequent patterns extracted by EvoMine (Fig. 8 and Fig. 9).
 Here we provide access to all extracted patterns for all algorithms.
 The table follows the structure of Table II of the publication.

 - DBLP: tau = 5000, max. edges = 3, 4, 5

 - Epinions: tau = 100, max. edges = 3

 Statically linked executables for our implementations of EvoMine, GERM and LFR-Miner for x86_64 Linux machines can be found here.
 The executables require OpenMP.
 [Download]